Zillow Group Reaches Analyst Target Price

-In recent trading, shares of Zillow Group Inc (Symbol: ZG) have crossed above the average analyst 12-month target price of $49.90, changing hands for $50.28/share.
+In recent trading, shares of Zillow Group Inc (Symbol: Z) have crossed above the average analyst 12-month target price of $54.00, changing hands for $55.57/share.
 When a stock reaches the target an analyst has set, the analyst logically has two ways to react: downgrade on valuation, or, re-adjust their target price to a higher level.
 Analyst reaction may also depend on the fundamental business developments that may be responsible for driving the stock price higher — if things are looking up for the company, perhaps it is time for that target price to be raised.

-But the whole reason to look at the average ZG price target in the first place is to tap into a "wisdom of crowds" effort, putting together the contributions of all the individual minds who contributed to the ultimate number, as opposed to what just one particular expert believes.
-And so with ZG crossing above that average target price of $49.90/share, investors in ZG have been given a good signal to spend fresh time assessing the company and deciding for themselves: is $49.90 just one stop on the way to an even higher target, or has the valuation gotten stretched to the point where it is time to think about taking some chips off the table?
+But the whole reason to look at the average Z price target in the first place is to tap into a "wisdom of crowds" effort, putting together the contributions of all the individual minds who contributed to the ultimate number, as opposed to what just one particular expert believes.
+And so with Z crossing above that average target price of $54.00/share, investors in Z have been given a good signal to spend fresh time assessing the company and deciding for themselves: is $54.00 just one stop on the way to an even higher target, or has the valuation gotten stretched to the point where it is time to think about taking some chips off the table?
 Below is a table showing the current thinking of the analysts that cover Zillow Group Inc:

 |»